jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/tree/t0001-init/default/divergences.md

     CT: git_is_dir_sep at git-compat-util.h:447:0
     RF: git_is_dir_sep at git-compat-util.h:448:2
     CF: is_dir_file at path.c:87:10
-  Occurrences: 1

-Uncategorised
-  Before events:
-    CF: adjust_git_path at path.c:403:6
-    CT: is_dir_file at path.c:81:0
-    CF: is_dir_file at path.c:82:12
-    CT: Jump to external code for strlen
-    RF: Jump to external code for strlen
-    CF: is_dir_file at path.c:83:6
-    CT: Jump to external code for strncmp
-    RF: Jump to external code for strncmp
-    CF: is_dir_file at path.c:83:33
-    CT: git_is_dir_sep at git-compat-util.h:447:0
-    RF: git_is_dir_sep at git-compat-util.h:448:2
-    CF: is_dir_file at path.c:85:9
-    CT: git_is_dir_sep at git-compat-util.h:447:0
-    RF: git_is_dir_sep at git-compat-util.h:448:2
-    CF: is_dir_file at path.c:85:9
-    CT: git_is_dir_sep at git-compat-util.h:447:0
-    RF: git_is_dir_sep at git-compat-util.h:448:2
-    CF: is_dir_file at path.c:87:10
-    CT: Jump to external code for strcmp
-  Occurrences: 1

-Uncategorised
-  Before events:
-    CF: adjust_git_path at path.c:403:6
-    CT: is_dir_file at path.c:81:0
-    CF: is_dir_file at path.c:82:12
-    CT: Jump to external code for strlen
-    RF: Jump to external code for strlen
-    CF: is_dir_file at path.c:83:6
-    CT: Jump to external code for strncmp
-    RF: Jump to external code for strncmp
-    CF: is_dir_file at path.c:83:33
-    CT: git_is_dir_sep at git-compat-util.h:447:0
-    RF: git_is_dir_sep at git-compat-util.h:448:2
-    CF: is_dir_file at path.c:85:9
-    CT: git_is_dir_sep at git-compat-util.h:447:0
-    RF: git_is_dir_sep at git-compat-util.h:448:2
-    CF: is_dir_file at path.c:85:9
-    CT: git_is_dir_sep at git-compat-util.h:447:0
-    RF: git_is_dir_sep at git-compat-util.h:448:2
-    CF: is_dir_file at path.c:87:10
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-    RF: is_dir_file at path.c:88:1
-    CF: adjust_git_path at path.c:406:12
     CT: Jump to external code for strcmp
   Occurrences: 1